tidb-incubator/TiBigData/docs/specs/lookup.md

 ## Problem:

 There are use cases within big-data scenarios where fast lookup with index are beneficial.
-Especially in streaming processing, lookup latency have a significant impact to overall throughput.
+Especially in streaming processing, lookup latency has a significant impact to overall throughput.
 TiBigData implements full table scan only at this time, which makes it suboptimal to workloads that requires low latency.
 Therefore, flink-tidb-connector utilize JDBC lookup table source instead.
 Since Flink, like other big-data computation frameworks, is at computing layer by